Postpartum Depression Success Stories

 Know Your Own Strength

 Suffering from postpartum depression teaches you about your own strength.
-When everything in life seems dark and hopeless, eventually you are lifted out of a fog and achieve recovery.
-Even if it takes months or years, you can reflect on your resilience and know that you have strength moving forward to face any other life challenges.
+When everything in life seems dark and hopeless, eventually, you are lifted out of a fog and achieve recovery.
+Even if it takes months or years, you can reflect on your resilience and know that you have the strength to move forward to face any other life challenges.

 Prioritize Your Well-being

 Women are especially guilty of putting everything else before their own personal health.
 Many mothers learned this valuable life lesson through their struggle with postpartum depression.
-If it wasn’t for prioritizing their health, seeking treatment and talking about their condition they wouldn’t have been able to recover.
+If it weren’t for prioritizing their health, seeking treatment, and talking about their condition, they wouldn’t have been able to recover.

 Ask for Help

 The irony of postpartum depression is that it often affects people who are less likely to ask for help or who often feel vulnerable.
 Experiencing and recovering from postpartum depression can teach those who have struggled about the value of a support network.
-It also helps men and women alike to realize that there is no shame or weakness in asking for help.
+It also helps men and women alike realize that asking for help is not shameful or weak.
 Instead, there is a lot of strength and resolve in asking for help from loved ones and professionals.

 You Deserve Happiness

 One of the most important lessons many success stories reveal is that that we all deserve happiness.
-Though postpartum depression brings out emotions, behaviors and thoughts that are miserable, they are not representative of the sufferer.
+Though postpartum depression brings out miserable emotions, behaviors, and thoughts, they do not represent the sufferer.
 When treatment begins and symptoms become managed and controlled, the idea of deserving happiness becomes more attainable.
 Eventually, there is comfort in the idea that the condition is separate from you and that it will pass.